The rheumatoid arthritis latex turbid test helps doctors diagnose rheumatoid arthritis or other autoimmune diseases.

 An autoimmune condition means that a person’s immune system mistakenly attacks healthy tissue.
 In people with RA, the immune system typically attacks the joints.
 However, it can also affect other organs.

 When a person has RA, their blood will contain specific antibodies that help doctors make a diagnosis.
 One of the antibodies typically associated with RA is rheumatoid factor (RF).
 Testing for these antibodies is often an important part of diagnosing whether a person has RA.

 The RA latex turbid test is relatively simple.
 A doctor will take a blood sample from the person’s vein, which they send to a lab for testing.

 They may take more than one blood sample if they will be performing other tests.

-Technicians at a lab will test the blood using a small latex bead, which has an RF-specific antibody attached to it.
+Technicians at a lab will test the blood using a small latex bead with an RF-specific antibody attached to it.
 When the antibodies on the beads find RF in the blood sample, they bind with it.